About Our Alaskan Malamute Puppies

 Payments can either be made in full, or in payments of $600

-- $600 Initial Deposit to hold rights to First, Second or Third Pick Male/Female (Can be made via PayPal) (No guarantee on sexes until litters are born)
+- $600 Initial Deposit to hold rights to First, Second or Third Pick Male/Female (No guarantee on sexes until litters are born)

-Any and all payments must be clear before the puppy is released – so if you intend on paying with a check for final payment, be sure that we have it in advance and that it has cleared prior to pickup date. *Paypal payment links for initial deposit payments will be on “Upcoming Litters” page for each litter we are expecting.
-We will email Paypal payment requests for 2nd payment.
+Payment must be clear before the puppy is released – so please be sure that we have it in advance and that it has cleared prior to pickup date.

 There is never an obligation to any litter.
 If pups are born, and you don’t connect with any of the pups in that litter, your deposit will simply move onto the next litter.
 This may require you to wait another 6 months to a year for more litters to be born.